 Also, tanning lotions are just more prone to fading than mousses are, which is something you should take into account.

-- FLAWLESS SELF TANNER - This dark self tanner creates a flawless, quick tan with gradual, natural-looking color for gorgeous skin and blended color.
+- FLAWLESS SELF TANNER - Create a flawless, quick tan with gradual, natural-looking color for gorgeous skin and blended color for fair to medium skin.

-- DEEP SUNLESS TANNING - Lightweight, airy tanning mousse enhances your natural skin tone to mimic results from the sun.
+- INSTANT SUNLESS TANNING - Lightweight, airy tanning mousse enhances your natural skin tone to mimic results from the sun.

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.